 To choose the right pointe shoes, you need to first obtain your child’s teacher’s permission to go en pointe.
-At your local dancewear store, you will be fit for pointe shoes and will look at the fit of the shoe as determined by the length, width, shank strength, vamp length, and box construction.
+Your local dancewear store will fit you for pointe shoes.
+They will look at the fit of the shoe as determined by the length, width, shank strength, vamp length, and box construction.

 - The Anatomy of a Pointe Shoe

 - Do Pointe Shoes Have Wood In Them?

 - What Should I Expect At a Pointe Shoe Fitting?

 - How Pointe Shoes Should Fit When Standing on Flat Feet

 - How Pointe Shoes Should Fit When En Pointe

 - How Long Should a Pointe Shoe Fitting Last?

 - What Are the Best Pointe Shoe Brands?